batmany13/about-me/README.md

 # About me

-My name is [Bruce Wang](https://www.linkedin.com/in/batmany13/) and I've been in various software development and leadership roles.
+My name is [Bruce Wang](https://www.linkedin.com/in/batmany13/) and I've been in various software development and management roles.
 I am currently an Engineering Director @ Netflix in the PES (Product Edge Systems) group leading the API systems team (DNA and Studio).

 This is a guide to my leadership philosophy and a little about me.